hamitsarmis/Exercise/README.md

 cd tests/UnitTests
 dotnet test
 ```
-Or use Test Explorer on Visual Studio. <br/>
+Or use Test Explorer on Visual Studio. <br/><br/>
 The main purpose of this project is to demonstrate the fundemantals of dotnet WebApi and multithreaded queue processing.<br/>

-Please feel free to ask if you have any questions
+Please feel free to ask if you have any questions.